akretion/ooor/README.md

 Then just start your Rails application, your OpenERP models will be loaded as you'll see in the Rails log.
 You can then use all the OOOR API upon all loaded OpenERP models in your regular Rails code (see API usage section).
+A good way to start playing with OOOR is inside the console, using:
+    $ ruby script/console #or jruby script/console on JRuby of course

 Enabling REST HTTP routes to your OpenERP models: in your config/route.rb, you can alternatively enable routes to all your OpenERP models by addding: